 Why You May Need More Than One Account

 Most care providers only need one account with us.
-Each account is designed to manage a fleet of service subscriptions, so you do not need to create a new account for every individual service.
+Each account is designed to manage a fleet of service subscriptions, so you do not need to create a new account for every individual service (click here for more info on this).
+In some cases, however, setting up multiple accounts is the best way to manage your services, billing, and contacts.

-How Accounts Work
+⚙️How Accounts Work

 Each account has one set of contacts that applies to all services on that account:

-• Primary, Billing, and Secondary/Authorised Contacts
+• Primary, Billing, and Secondary (Authorised) Contacts

 • Maintenance/Support Issues Contact